Prefix-bounded matrices: The intersection of two g-polymatroids with a box and a plank

-To close this section, we investigate the special case when a specified finite-valued prescription vector $m_P$ is defined on a subset $S_P$ of $S$, and we are interested in the existence of an element in the intersection of two g-polymatroids whose components in $S_P$ are the prescribed values.
+To close this section, we investigate the special case when a specified finite-valued prescription vector $m_P$ is defined on a subset $S_P$ of $S$, and we are interested in the existence of an element in the intersection of two g-polymatroids whose components in $S_P$ are the prescribed values. \begin{corollary} Let $Q_1 \coloneqq Q(p^*_1,b^*_1)$ and $Q_2 \coloneqq Q(p^*_2,b^*_2)$ be g-polymatroids in $\R^S$ with strong bordering pairs $(p^*_1,b^*_1)$ and $(p^*_2,b^*_2)$.
+Furthermore, let $m_P$ be a finite-valued vector on a subset $S_P$ of $S$.